Arapaho

 - Preservation Efforts

-- Efforts focus on language revitalization, cultural education programs, and community initiatives to sustain Arapaho traditions.
+- Efforts focus on language revitalization, cultural education, and community engagement.